 The Peckham Pelican

-This cafe, bar, and adored event space has tonnes of natural light, space, and, yes, plugs, as well as one of the best-value cafe menus out there: DIY bagels start at £1; open sandwiches featuring Spanish style tomatoes or Boston beans are at £4, and fish fingers can be added to either which, frankly, is unmissable.
+This cafe, bar, and adored event space has tonnes of natural light, space, and, yes, plugs, as well as one of the best-value cafe menus out there, with bagels, sandwiches, nachos, and, from 11 a.m., that essential working assistant: Cocktails.
 Coffee is also extremely good value, and there’s a feel of camaraderie about the place which other spots can lack.

 Bean & Hop

 Bean & Hop is a short stroll from Earlsfield station, making it suitable as a delightful neighbourhood café as well as a destination for the intrepid freelancer: Waterloo an easy connection.
 Well-made coffee from Nude, whether filter or espresso, pairs well with a brunch menu that is ingredient-led and lovingly prepared if less adventurous than some of its contemporaries.
 With cushions lining the seats and evening opening, it’s a true all-dayer.
 A stock of sixty craft beers is perfect for an evening session or to take home.

 E5 Bakehouse is returning to the upper echelons of London’s bakeries, and its Poplar offshoot — built on a relationship with the U.K. Refugee Council that provides training and funding — replicates its success with flat breads, great coffee, and pizza and music on Friday evenings.
 The perfect end to a week of work.

 Ginger & White